- See & Do

 - Plan My Visit

 Curtis Wood Park is an informal area of protected open space situated on the outskirts of Herne, Kent.
 The site provides local residents and visitors the opportunity to enjoy a variety of semi-natural habitats in a relaxed and pleasant setting that also provides a valuable sanctuary for wildlife.
 Recognition of the sites value to widlife is demonstrated by the woodland and part of the meadow area being designated a Local Nature Reserve.
-The site also won a Green Flag award this year, a scheme which recognises the best green spaces in the country.
+Curtis Wood Park also won a Green Flag award, a scheme which recognises the best green spaces in the country.

 A short route within the woodland is waymarked and interpretation panels have been installed whilst further improvements to existing access routes are also planned.
 The site is easily accessible by use of public transport whilst two Public Rights of Way that pass through the site provide an important connection out into the wider countryside including the Blean National Nature Reserve.